 It is extremely difficult to win a medical-malpractice trial in the suburban counties.
 Between 2009 and 2013, plaintiffs only won 16 out of 146 jury trials in Bucks, Chester, Delaware, and Montgomery Counties, a .109 batting average.
 Philadelphia is not a haven for medicalmalpractice victims, as only 33.8 percent of malpractice plaintiffs won their cases between 2009 and 2013.
 But at least plaintiffs have a decent chance in Philadelphia.

-Given these odds and the reduced value of the claims, it's no wonder cept only about 1 percent of medi- attorney. cal-malpractice inquiries for representation.
+Given these odds and the reduced value of the claims, it's no wonder that law firms report that they accept only about 1 percent of medicalmalpractice inquiries for representation.